 Learn to feel attuned to your physical state.
 Notice when your digestion is off.
 Take notice of the food, beverages, or situation that cause G.I. distress.
 For example, dairy can irritate a lot of people’s stomachs; even gluten intolerance can gum of the small intestine’s villi, that it interferes with nutrient absorption.

-Try to avoid foods that cause gut inflammation, the biggest culprits are alcohol, processed flour, sugar, and meats.
-Now I know just like everyone else, a lot of the yummy food out there is not always the healthiest. understand the risks that come when you do decide to indulge and try some aftercare.
+Ultra-processed not only is devoid of many nutrients, but it also feeds the bad guys.
+Try to avoid foods that cause gut inflammation, the biggest culprits being alcohol, processed flour, sugar, and cured meats.
+Now I know just like everyone else, a lot of the yummy food out there is not always the healthiest.
+Understand the risks when you do decide to indulge.
+We can’t just live off rabbit food!

 If you party hard over the weekend or overindulges during the holidays, take a week to eat gentle and nourishing foods or even a day or two to fast.

 Read More: The Best Prebiotics for Weight Loss

 You know your body better than anyone else does.

 4 Tips to Reduce Risk of Colon Cancer

 Okay, so we know our family background, have a good feel for what feels right for our bodies and we know what to look for.
 What else can we do?
 Lifestyle plays one of the biggest roles in our health, and is the easiest one to control.